-- Provide a Virtual Head Teacher who has responsibility for championing the education of Looked After and Previously Looked After Children - Lead the drive to improve educational and social care standards for Looked After Children - Ensure that the education for this group of pupils is as good as that provided for every other pupil - Ensure that Looked After Children receive a full-time education in a mainstream setting wherever possible - Ensure that every Looked After Child has a school to go to within 20 school days of coming into care or of coming to Newcastle from another authority - Make sure that each Looked After Child has a PEP according to national guidance - Ensure that every school has a Designated Teacher for Looked After and Previously Looked After Children and that these teachers receive appropriate information, support and training - Ensure that appropriate support is provided whenever possible for Looked After Children - Be available to provide advice and information for schools and parents / guardians for Previously Looked After Children - Provide advice and guidance for those looked after children and Care Leavers in Further and Higher Education - Be vigilant and proactive in identifying additional needs and the special education needs of Looked After Children and work collaboratively with schools, other services and agencies to meet those needs - Hold events that celebrate the achievement of looked after children
+- Provide a Virtual School Head (VSH) who has responsibility for championing the education of CIC and previously children in care. - The designated teacher for CIC and PCIC will communicate with the VSH and the child's social worker to facilitate the completion of the PEP. - Lead the drive to improve educational and social care standards for children in care. - Ensure that the education for this group of pupils is as good as that provided for every other pupil - Ensure that CIC receive a full-time education in a mainstream setting wherever possible - Ensure that every CIC has a school to go to within 20 school days of coming into care or of coming to Newcastle from another authority

-Consider the views of all looked after children through a variety of strategies including the Children in Care Council and Youth Council
+- Make sure that each CIC has a PEP according to national guidance - Ensure that every school has a Designated Teacher for CIC and previous children in care and that these teachers receive appropriate information, support and training - Ensure that appropriate support is provided whenever possible for CIC and previously in care. - Be available to provide advice and information for schools and parents / guardians for previously in care children. - Provide advice and guidance for CIC and Care Leavers in Further and Higher Education - Be vigilant and proactive in identifying additional needs and the special education needs of CIC and work collaboratively with schools, other services and agencies to meet those needs - Hold events that celebrate the achievement of children in care. - Consider the views of all CIC through a variety of strategies including the Children in Care Council and Youth Council